Schinzel/web-blocks/doc/code_standards/code_standards_ais.md

 # Code Standards for AIs

+## CRITICAL: JVM Language Compatibility Required
+**This framework MUST work with ALL JVM languages - Kotlin, Java, Scala, Clojure, and more.**

+Before implementing ANY feature, ask yourself:
+- Will this work in Java? (no named parameters, no default values)
+- Will this work in Scala/Clojure? (different paradigms)

+Common mistakes to avoid:
+- Using Kotlin-only features (KSP, inline classes)
+- Top-level functions without Java-friendly access
+- Relying on default parameters without @JvmOverloads

+**When in doubt, design as if Java developers will use it.**

 This is a code standard to be followed by AIs such as Claude, Gemini, ChatGPT and so on.

 ## Identification